 Simon led nationally for National Police Chief's Council on disability issues until March 2016; focusing work on autism, accessibility and dementia.
 Simon represents the National Police Chiefs Council on the Prime Ministers’ Dementia Task Force.
 In 2012 Simon was acknowledged by the Employers’ Forum on Disability as their Emergency Services Disability Champion in the Disability Standards Award.

 In April 2012 Simon also became Chairman for what is now The National Police Chiefs' Council Local Policing and Partnerships Coordinating Committee.
-This includes leading work on local and response policing, Contact Management/101, Troubled Families, citizens in policing (including Special Constables and Volunteers in Policing) and digital engagement.
-He leads the Digital Public Contact Board and sits at the National Police Reform and Transformation Board.
+This includes leading work on local and response policing, Contact Management/101, Troubled Families, Children and Young People, citizens in policing (including Special Constables and Volunteers in Policing) and digital engagement.
+He leads the Digital Public Contact Board’s work to bring a single on line home to policing (akin to national systems 999 or 101) and sits on the National Police Reform and Transformation Board on behalf of Police Chiefs.

 In 2015 Simon was asked to lead work for the National Police Chief's Council (NPCC) on the Prevent strategy to counter radicalisation, and on the collaborative opportunities available through the procurement of both interpreting services and uniform.